the CUNY Urban Food Policy Institute works to:

 Its founding faculty members are Nicholas Freudenberg, Distinguished Professor of Public Health; Nevin Cohen, Associate Professor of Public Health; and Janet Poppendieck, Professor Emerita of Sociology at Hunter College.
 Together, they have more than 80 years’ experience conducting research, teaching, and advocating for healthier and more just urban food policies and environments.

 The CUNY Graduate School of Public Health and Health Policy is our institutional home.
 In November 2015, the CUNY Trustees approved a new structure for the CUNY School of Public Health, setting in motion the transition from a consortial model into the unified CUNY Graduate School of Public Health and Health Policy.
-Please refer to the Unified CUNY SPH FAQs page for more information regarding this transition.
 The CUNY Graduate School of Public Health and Health Policy is committed to teaching, research and service that creates a healthier New York City and helps promote equitable, efficient and evidence-based solutions to pressing health problems facing cities around the world.